DouglasNeuroInformatics/OpenDataCapture/docs/features/subject-registration.md

 # Subject Registration

 Before administering any instruments, subjects must be registered in our database.
-This entails completing a form with a number of required and optional fields.
+This entails completing a form with the following fields:

-## Required Data

 - First Name
 - Last Name
 - Sex
 - Date of Birth

-> **Important Note:** Although first and last name are required to be transmitted to our server in order to compute a unique ID, these data are never stored in our database without the subject's explicit consent.
+> **Important Note:** Although first and last name are required to be transmitted to our server in order to compute a unique ID, these data are never stored in our database.
 Instead, we use a one-way hashing function to compute this ID, a method that is currently employed by the NIH for a [similar purpose](https://nda.nih.gov/nda/using-the-nda-guid.html).
 This process is described in detail below.

 > **Potential Change:** We recently learned that all patients at the Douglas have a hospital ID.
 This may be used and hashed in the future, rather than the above data.

-## Optional Data

-- Forward Sortation Area
-- Ethnicity
-- Gender
-- Employment Status
-- Marital Status
-- First Language
+In addition, we are considering optionally storing patient first and last name, for the purposes of recontacting.

 ## Unique Identifier